The Photo Fix

-April 2012 – I recently battled with myself as to whether I should buy the new Canon EOS 5D Mark III or not.
-On paper it looked amazing and exactly what I needed (really?
-I needed it?).
+I recently battled with myself as to whether I should buy the new Canon EOS 5D Mark III or not.
+On paper it looked amazing and exactly what I needed, or was it just the photo fix?

-It had some great updates and additions that I could most certainly use but things I could almost certainly, and have up to now, lived without on a DSLR at least.
+It had some great updates and additions that I could most certainly use.
+However, things I could almost certainly (and have up to now) lived without on a DSLR at least.

-After checking a few image quality tests, including this interesting one over at “The Digital Picture” which shows, if you look at the Kodak Colour Control Patches a couple of scrolls down, a huge difference in quality between the 5D Mark II and the Mark III even at 100%.
+This shows there is a huge difference in quality between the 5D Mark II and the Mark III even at 100%.
+Even if you look at the Kodak Colour Control Patches a couple of scrolls down.
 Are the high ISO pictures better on the Mark III or has the new low pass filter simply blurred the pixels?

-For me the Mark II wins hands down with regards to sharpness on this occasion and I have heard the same from videographers like Philip Bloom who talk about greater softness in video mode on the 5D Mark III too.
+For me the Mark II wins hands down with regards to sharpness on this occasion.
+I have heard the same from videographers like Philip Bloom who talk about greater softness in video mode on the 5D Mark III too.

-I was quite disappointed with the above comparison, and other reviewers saying that you can correct this softness by sharpening in post was a cop out as far as I am concerned.
-Now I may eat my words when I see the real time comparisons start to emerge, but I still absolutely love the sharpness and clarity of the 5D Mark II…so much so I bought another one last week instead of the "doubly-priced" EOS 5D Mark III.
+I was quite disappointed with the above comparison.
+Other reviewers also said that you can correct this softness by sharpening in post was a cop out as far as I am concerned.
+Now I may eat my words when I see the real time comparisons start to emerge, but I still absolutely love the sharpness and clarity of the 5D Mark II.
+So much so I bought another one last week instead of the "doubly-priced" EOS 5D Mark III.

-Now, despite all my whinging above, when the new 5D Mark II arrived I noticed something very strange and quite mystifying…
+Despite all my whinging above, when the new 5D Mark II arrived I noticed something strange and quite mystifying…

-Even though I had EXACTLY the same camera sitting right next to me, I excitedly opened the box, put in a fresh battery and played with the camera for a couple of hours.
-I went through the menu system and set everything up to suit my shooting style.
+Even though I had EXACTLY the same camera sitting right next to me, I still excitedly opened the box.
+I put in a fresh battery and played with the camera for a couple of hours.
+Then I went through the menu system and set everything up to suit my shooting style.

 It felt as though I had bought a new camera that I had never used before.

-I then realised that this was "the fix”.
+I then realised that this was "the photo fix"

-The excitement of buying something new and expensive, almost like an unconscious justification of spending so much on something I already owned…this wasn't even an upgrade but simply a second camera purchase for weddings.
+The excitement of buying something new and expensive is almost like an unconscious justification of spending so much on something I already owned.
+This wasn't even an upgrade but simply a second camera purchase for weddings.

-I honestly believe that this is what fuels the consumerism we see all around it these days…the “I gotta have that” attitude.
+I honestly believe that this is what fuels the consumerism we see all around it these days.
+The "I gotta have that thing" attitude.

 This year, I am weaning myself off all that and using what I have to make money and good images.
 I am concentrating on improving my photography and editing skills as well as my video techniques.
-I have an office that looks like B & H Photo Video (well, not quite) and a PC bulging with software (admittedly most of it gets used) and I know I have enough gear to produce the goods in any situation, location or time of day.
+My office looks like the B & H Photo Video store (well, not quite) with a PC bulging with software.
+Admittedly most of it gets used and I know I have enough gear to produce the goods in any situation, location or time of day.